 - Introduction should include the aim of the research and a concise description of the topic with appropriate references to related studies.

 - Results and discussion should include the results obtained and their significance discussed and compared to relevant literature data.
-Separating Results and Discussion into the separate subsecions is acceptable.
+Separating Results and Discussion into separate subsections is acceptable.

 Statement of the conflict of interest must explicitly declare whether such conflict does or does not exist.

 References should be numbered sequentially as they appear in the text.
-Endonte reference formatting style is available for download.
+EndNote reference formatting style is available for download.
 Mendeley users could use this style for reference formatting.

 Reference numbers should be placed in square brackets [ ] and placed before the punctuation.
 In the reference list, they should be in normal position following the corresponding number in square brackets and ended by a full stop.
 Reference entry must not be formatted using Carriage returns (enter key) or multiple space key.
 The formatting of references to published work should be as follows: